 There is an Expectations Matrix which outlines appropriate behaviours and responsibilities for all students.
 The school uses a Positive Behaviours Program in all classes.

 Students meet with their Mentor Teacher each morning for ten minutes.
 Parents and students should initially contact their Mentor Teacher or Head of House with any concerns.

-In 2018, the school is introducing the Respectful Relationships program for all students.
-The program learning materials have been designed for teachers in primary and secondary schools to develop students’ social, emotional and positive relationship skills.
+In 2018, the school introduced the Respectful Relationships program for all students.
+The program learning materials were designed for teachers in primary and secondary schools to develop students’ social, emotional and positive relationship skills.
 Efforts to promote social and emotional skills in young people have been shown to improve health related outcomes and subjective wellbeing and reduce antisocial behaviours.
-The program will also include Health Education sessions with the School Nurse, Jane Altermatt.
+The program also included Health Education sessions with the School Nurse, Jane Altermatt.

 The Respectful Relationships program includes eight topics on social and emotional learning:

 - Problem Solving

 - Help Seeking/Peer Support